beppe2hd/gender_classification/README.md

 The Project include 3 files:

-- train.py: devoted to the training of the network (Network A)
-- train.py: devoted to the training of a slightly  modified version of the network (Network B)
+- train.py: devoted to the training of the networks
 - confusion_matrix.py: devoted to generate a confusion matrix by predicting the image in the validation folder
 - predict.py: devoted to process a single image (given as argument)